gbenroscience/ParserNG/README.md

 # ParserNG
-ParserNG is a powerful open-source math tool that parses and evaluates algebraic expressions.
+ParserNG is a powerful open-source math tool that parses and evaluates algebraic expressions and also knows how to handle a lot of mathematical expressions.

 ## NOTE: